-34. The CSP embodies an agenda of both saving lives and changing lives, addressing and responding to key national humanitarian and development challenges.
+34. The CSP embodies an agenda of both saving lives and changing lives, addressing and responding to key national challenges.
 It is underpinned by systems strengthening initiatives that range from emergency response to social protection and food systems work.
 The CSP is based on three CSP outcomes that contribute to the following two mutually reinforcing pillars (or focus areas): crisis response under CSP outcome 1 and resilience building under CSP outcomes 2 and 3.
-Drawing on the evaluation of the CSP for 2018-2023, the priorities of the Philippines development plan and the UNSDCF, contextual analysis and stakeholder consultations, the CSP outcomes are predicated on the following theory of change:
+Drawing on the evaluation of the CSP for 2018-2023, the priorities of the PDP and the UNSDCF, contextual analysis and stakeholder consultations, the CSP outcomes are predicated on the following theory of change:

-> If WFP and its partners:
+If WFP and its partners:

-- invest in the augmentation of national and local-level capacities to prepare for, anticipate and withstand shocks and meet the essential food security and nutrition needs of the people and communities most vulnerable to shocks and stressors through emergency assistance and the strengthening of national and local-level emergency preparedness and response efforts; - contribute to a more efficient, effective, shock-responsive and nutrition-sensitive social protection system that can enhance human capital development and economic growth; and - help to build the resilience of individuals, households, communities and institutions to climate change, food and nutrition insecurity and conflict through food systems strengthening based on the promotion of appropriate food production, post-harvest management, sustainable market linkages, access to climate information and capacity building in climate-related risk management; - then food insecurity and malnutrition in the Philippines will decrease over the course of the CSP, and government capacity will be strengthened in ways that improve self-reliance, reduce the need for humanitarian assistance and accelerate progress towards SDGs 2 and 17. - 35.
+- invest in the augmentation of national and local-level capacities to prepare for, anticipate and withstand shocks and meet the essential food security and nutrition needs of the people and communities most vulnerable to shocks and stressors through emergency assistance and the strengthening of national and local-level emergency preparedness and response efforts; - contribute to a more efficient, effective, shock-responsive and nutritionsensitive social protection system that can enhance human capital development and economic growth; and - help to build the resilience of individuals, households, communities and institutions to climate change, food and nutrition insecurity and conflict through food systems strengthening based on the promotion of appropriate food production, post-harvest management, sustainable market linkages, access to climate information and capacity building in climate-related risk management; - then food insecurity and malnutrition in the Philippines will decrease over the course of the CSP, and government capacity will be strengthened in ways that improve self-reliance, reduce the need for humanitarian assistance and accelerate progress towards SDGs 2 and 17, as well as SDGs 1, 4, 5 and 8. - 35.
 CSP outcomes 1 and 2 will build resilience and enhance emergency preparedness and response at the community and institutional levels.
-WFP will systematize the application of the country capacity strengthening framework and the related policy update of 2022 under all CSP outcomes.
-Protection, gender equality, women's empowerment, disability inclusion, community engagement for accountability to affected populations, the prevention of sexual exploitation and abuse, environmental and social sustainability and conflict sensitivity are mainstreamed throughout the CSP, with inclusive and equitable actions founded on the "leave no one behind" principle.
-WFP will increase its use of innovative, technological and digital solutions guided by a digital business needs road map. - 36.
-Under CSP outcome 3, WFP will enhance partnerships by providing on-demand food security analysis, supply chain and telecommunications and digital services for the Government and partners. - 37.
-WFP will use its global expertise to integrate nutrition components into government social protection programmes, including through social and behaviour change communication and the distribution of transfers that permit the purchase of a nutritionally adequate diet and maximize nutrition outcomes.
+WFP will systematize the application of the country capacity strengthening framework and the related policy update of 2022 under all CSP outcomes.27 Protection, gender equality, women's empowerment, disability inclusion, community engagement for accountability to affected populations, the prevention of sexual exploitation and abuse, environmental and social sustainability and conflict sensitivity are mainstreamed throughout the CSP, with inclusive and equitable actions founded on the "leave no one behind" principle.
+WFP will increase its use of innovative, technological and digital solutions guided by a digital business needs road map.

-&lt;sup>33 WFP.
+27 WFP.
 2022.
 Country capacity strengthening (CCS) policy update.